-Similarly, server policy regarding accepting random from a client (see section 2.5 regarding server policy) should reflect the level of confidence that that server has in a particular client or all clients.
-Issues in the quality or integrity of random provided in RNG Seed can affect key creation, nonce and IV generation, client-server TLS session key creation, and the random delivered to clients with the RNG Retrieve Operation.
-KMIP, as a protocol, does not itself enforce restrictions on the quality or nature of the random provided by a client in the RNG Seed operation.
+Similarly, server policy regarding accepting random data from a client should reflect the level of confidence that that server has in a particular client or all clients.
+Issues in the quality or integrity of random data provided in RNG Seed can affect key creation, nonce and IV generation, client-server TLS session key creation, and the random data delivered to clients with the RNG Retrieve Operation.
+KMIP, as a protocol, does not itself enforce restrictions on the quality or nature of the random data provided by a client in the RNG Seed operation.